OutlierVentures/ZIP/README.md

     2. Interoperability with exchanges by default, making listings easier.
     3. Ethereum and the ERC20 standard are battle-tested, allowing for more confidence in the token's safety.
 - Solidity and Etch are both equally capable of running a smart-contract based futures exchange, however interoperability for the redemption for gas component makes this better suited to Ethereum, as it natively covers 10+ tokens in the CStack rather than one.
+- Price oracle data is more trusted on Ethereum through oracles such as Chain
 - In the CStack, Fetch.AI is currently the most viable non-Ethereum chain to implement gas stability and redemption for.